ronsm/CASAS-RNN-Query-Committee/README.md

 Max disagreement is found by calculating the consensus probabilities, measuring entropy of the consensus, and then by calculating the Kullback-Leibler divergence of each learner to the consensus prediction.
 Max disagreement is then the argmax of the learner KL divergence for each sample.

 The program will generate a CSV log file in the ```logs``` folder, timestamped with the date/time that the program was run.
 The log file shows the class prediction from each learner, the ground truth value, the calculated max disagreement, and whether a query would be triggered.

-__TODO:__ Still to be implemented is a mechanism which uses the max disagreement values to make a final decision on when to query based on thresholds for strength of disagrement, taking into consideration the amount of (discountinuous) disagreement over a period of time (e.g. the fixed window).